stereolabs/zedx-one-capture/stereo_calibration/README.md

 ![Opencv Checkerboard](checkerboard_sample.png)

-Other chessboard can be generated using OpenCV scripts https://docs.opencv.org/4.x/da/d0d/tutorial_camera_calibration_pattern.html
+Other chessboards can be generated using OpenCV scripts https://docs.opencv.org/4.x/da/d0d/tutorial_camera_calibration_pattern.html

 Before starting the calibration be sure to customize the code according to the type of calibration board you are using: